-Id.
+- Id.
 As the Supreme Court explained, "no plausible distinction with respect to Fourteenth Amendment 'jurisdiction' can be drawn between resident aliens whose entry into the United States was lawful, and resident aliens whose entry was unlawful."
 Id. at 211 n.10.
 The Supreme Court further confirmed that the phrases "within its jurisdiction" and "subject to the jurisdiction thereof" in the first and second sentences of the Fourteenth Amendment have the same meaning.
-Id.

-38. The Executive Branch has accepted and endorsed this reading and understanding of the Citizenship Clause for more than a century.
+Id. - 43.
+The Executive Branch has accepted and endorsed this reading and understanding of the Citizenship Clause for more than a century.
 Indeed, in 1995, the U.S. Justice Department's Office of Legal Counsel (OLC) provided a statement to Congress explaining why proposed legislation that would deny citizenship to certain children born in the United States based on their parents' immigration or citizenship status would be "unconstitutional on its face" and "unquestionably unconstitutional."
-19 U.S. Op.
-Off.
-Legal Counsel 340, 1995 WL 1767990, at \1-2 (1995).
+19 Op.
+O.L.C.
+340, 341 (1995).
 The OLC's statement and opinion recognize that "[t]hroughout this country's history, the fundamental legal principle governing citizenship has been that birth within the territorial limits of the United States confers United States citizenship."
-Id. at \1.
-As OLC explained: "Congress and the States adopted the Fourteenth Amendment in order to place the right of citizenship based on birth within the jurisdiction of the United States beyond question.
+Id. at 340.
+As OLC explained: "Congress and the States adopted the Fourteenth Amendment in order to place the right to citizenship based on birth within the jurisdiction of the United States beyond question.
 Any restriction on that right contradicts both the Fourteenth Amendment and the underlying principle that the amendment safeguards."
 Id. (emphasis added).
-Indeed, the OLC statement and opinion explain that "children born in the United States of aliens are subject to the full jurisdiction of the United States," and that "as consistently recognized by courts and the Attorneys General for over a century, most notably by the Supreme Court in United States v.
+Indeed, OLC explained that "children born in the United States of aliens are subject to the full jurisdiction of the United States[,]" and that "as consistently recognized by courts and Attorneys General for over a century, most notably by the Supreme Court in United States v.
 Wong Kim Ark, there is no question that they possess constitutional citizenship under the Fourteenth Amendment."
-Id. at \2.
+Id. at 342.

-- 39. Congress likewise has reaffirmed through statute the Citizenship Clause's commandment regarding birthright citizenship.
-The Immigration and Nationality Act states: "The following shall be nationals and citizens at birth: (a) a person born in the United States, and subject to the jurisdiction thereof."
+- 44. Congress likewise has reaffirmed through statute the Citizenship Clause's commandment regarding birthright citizenship.
+The Immigration and Nationality Act states: "The following shall be nationals and citizens of the United States at birth: (a) a person born in the United States, and subject to the jurisdiction thereof[.]"
 8 U.S.C. § 1401(a).
-This language was originally enacted in 1940, well after Wong Kim Ark, and taken directly from the Fourteenth Amendment. - 40.
+This language was originally enacted in 1940, well after Wong Kim Ark, and taken directly from the Fourteenth Amendment. - 45.
 Federal and state agencies rely on this fundamental and longstanding constitutional grant of birthright citizenship in implementing various federal programs.
 For example, the U.S. State Department is granted the authority under federal law to issue U.S. passports.
 22 U.S.C. § 211a.
 As explained in the State Department's Foreign Affairs Manual, "[a]ll children born in and subject, at the time of birth, to the jurisdiction of the United States acquire U.S. citizenship at birth even if their parents were in the United States illegally at the time of birth."
-8 F.A.M.
-301.1 (Acquisition by Birth in the United States).
-The U.S. State Department's Application for a U.S. Passport confirms that for "Applicants Born in the United
+The U.S. State Department's Application for a U.S. Passport confirms that for "Applicants Born in the United States," a U.S. birth certificate alone is sufficient to prove one's citizenship.5 USCIS likewise confirms in public guidance that "[i]f you were born in the United States, you do not need to apply to USCIS for any evidence of citizenship.
+Your birth certificate issued where you were born is proof of your citizenship."

-&lt;sup>3 Available at: https://fam.state.gov/FAM/08FAM/08FAM030101.html, attached as Ex.
-B.
+4 8 FAM 301.1 (Acquisition By Birth in the United States) (2021), available at https://fam.state.gov/FAM/08FAM030101.html (attached as Ex.
+B).